 Hybrid cloud network fabrics solve a lot of challenges in enterprise networks today.
 They enable the creation of a single network architecture, which is abstracted above underlying data center environments.
 They also enable fault tolerance, resiliency, “elastic” services across data centers, and a network topology that is not dependent on any one underlying network vendor.
 An enterprise may manage multiple physical network environments, but can they create a single network fabric across all of them?

 For example, an enterprise can maintain dual data centers (one primary and another for disaster recovery), in addition to multiple public cloud deployments on AWS, Azure, and/or GCP.
 Each of these hosting environments deploy their own underlying physical network architectures with their own specific technologies, often with different routing and switching vendors.
-But with the advent of SDN across the networking industry, the majority of networking vendors today can create their very own “cloud.”
+But with the advent of Software-Defined Networking (SDN) across the networking industry, the majority of networking vendors today can create their very own “cloud.”
 In networking terminology, a cloud is essentially a virtual network, one where the network topology is abstracted above the physical topology, often called an “overlay network.”
 And an overlay network is essentially a collection of tunnels, all managed by a central SDN controller.
 This cloud can create a single, unified network fabric across all of the managed hosting environments.

 A tunneling protocol, such as VXLAN, is used to create the overlay network topology, so that the path of traffic is determined by how these tunnels are deployed rather than how the underlying physical topology is deployed.
 All networking vendors use different terms to describe their SDN-based approach to enable this, but at the end of the day, they are all basically doing the same thing: using tunnels to create an overlay network that is automated and managed by a central controller.